 Family Stabilization Program

-CalWORKs Employment Services, Welfare to Work program, uses Family Stabilization funds to assist mandatory participants (participants in the program cannot be exempt or volunteer) who are experiencing a crisis that is de-stabilizing the family, thus creating a barrier to their ability for participating in employment services.
-Services are provided to the customer and their immediate family members, allowing time to stabilize and return to full program participation.
+CalWORKs Employment Services, Welfare to Work program, uses Family Stabilization funds to assist participants who are experiencing a crisis that is de-stabilizing the family, thus creating a barrier to their ability for participating in the Welfare to Work program.
+Services are provided to the participant and their immediate family members, allowing time to stabilize and return to full program participation.

 Family Stabilization Program Eligibility Criteria:

-- Must be a mandatory participant with time left on 24-month clock
+- Must be a mandatory participant in the Welfare to Work program

-- Clients must agree to meet with their Social Service Worker weekly and follow a family plan
+- Clients must agree to meet with their Social Service Worker or Employment Development Counselor weekly and follow a family plan

 - Various services include interview clothing, car repairs, transportation, short-term housing